As I Have Done, You Should Also Do

 Parasites and Paradise

 We came out of the airport to be greeted by the whole missionary community already present in Perú.
 As we loaded into the back of Taylor Schmidt’s truck, we began our laundry list of questions regarding what to expect in missions.
-I’ll never forget what Karen Carmody said: “Get ready to discover what your relationship with parasites is going to look like.”
+I’ll never forget what one of our missionaries, Karen said: “Get ready to discover what your relationship with parasites is going to look like.”